Masterchef365/klystron/notes/notes.md

 Big problem: `FRAMES_IN_FLIGHT` must equal one.
 This is because our current synchronization model will begin a new frame before the last one finished.
 That might kill VR until you can work out a better solution.

+* Why do we make a new pipeline layout for every material?
+    * We really only need one per draw type

 * Make an SSBO.
 * Populate the SSBO with particles